 Material Participation: What Counts

 Material participation is the gatekeeper.
 The most commonly used test is 500 hours in the activity during the tax year.
 Activities that count include managing bookings, communicating with guests, coordinating cleaning and maintenance, purchasing supplies, marketing the listing, setting pricing, handling reviews, performing property inspections, and managing contractors or co-hosts.
-If you use a property manager or co-host, their hours do not count toward your material participation -- only your own hours count.
+If you use a property manager or co-host, their hours do not count toward your material participation, only your own hours count.

 The 100-hour test (Treas.
 Reg.
 Section 1.469-5T(a)(3)) is an alternative: you must spend at least 100 hours in the activity, and no other individual can spend more hours than you.
 This can be useful if you use a part-time cleaner or handyman but handle all management decisions yourself.